-"A person who never made a mistake never tried anything new."
+"A person who never made a mistake never tried anything new." - Albert Einstein All.

-Albert Einstein

-All.
 Is.
 Not.
 Lost.
 Anytime we get into a habit, or even start to get into a habit, we start to carve a neural path that we can retrace again later.
 So, think of each time you start a habit cycle as an upward spiral that has circled back to where it began but is now one level higher.
 It may feel like you are back at square one, but neurologically you aren't.

 You're actually in a better place than you were before (maybe only slightly, if it is a perennial New Year's resolution that lasts only a couple of weeks, or maybe you're in a much better place, if you actually got into the habit for a while).
-So, if you relapse, simply begin again wherever you are, keeping in mind that you are now armed with lots of new knowledge about what worked and what didn't.

-"Our greatest glory is not in never failing, but in rising up every time we fail."
+So, if you relapse, simply begin again wherever you are, keeping in mind that you are now "Our greatest glory is not in never failing, but in rising up every time we fail."